GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/extensions/field-value-iteration-and-manipulation/docs/modules/field-value-iteration-and-manipulation/en.md

 # Field Value Iteration and Manipulation

-Addition of meta directives to the GraphQL schema, for iterating and manipulating the value elements of array and object fields.
+Addition of meta directives to the GraphQL schema, for iterating and manipulating the value elements of array and object fields:

+1. `@underArrayItem`
+2. `@underJSONObjectProperty`
+3. `@underEachArrayItem`
+4. `@underEachJSONObjectProperty`
+5. `@objectClone`

 <!-- ## Description